 Allora MXPT Pocket Trumpet Overview and Features

-This model offers more practical use for traveling musicians who don’t have much space to spare in their baggage.
-This trumpet is also a great choice when it comes to preventing the lips from ticking over while you’re away from home.
-If you normally use a standard size trumpet mouthpiece, you’ll be able to use the same mouthpiece for this black nickel model.
+This model is very practical for traveling musicians who don’t have much space to spare in their baggage.
+It is also a great choice for a vacation, so you can prevent your the lips from losing their touch while you’re away from home.
+If you normally use a standard-sized trumpet mouthpiece, you’ll be able to use the same mouthpiece with this model.